-- 1. Traffic light reports in the Project Schedule Table below show progress using a simple colour code: - Green: - Milestone fully met according to schedule. - Project is expected to continue to deliver according to plan. - Milestone payment is approved. - Amber: - Milestone largely met according to schedule. - Project has experienced delays or difficulties that will be overcome by next milestone, enabling project to return to delivery according to plan by next milestone. - Milestone payment is withheld. - Milestone payment withheld for second of two successive amber lights; project review initiated and undertaken by GISERA Director. - Red: - Milestone not met according to schedule. - Problems in meeting milestone are likely to impact subsequent project delivery, such that revisions to project timing, scope or budget must be considered. - Milestone payment is withheld. - Project review initiated by GISERA Director. - 2.
+- Milestone largely met according to schedule. - Project has experienced delays or difficulties that will be overcome by next milestone, enabling project to return to delivery according to plan by next milestone. - Milestone payment is withheld. - Milestone payment withheld for second of two successive amber lights; project review initiated and undertaken by GISERA Director.

+Red:

+- Milestone not met according to schedule. - Problems in meeting milestone are likely to impact subsequent project delivery, such that revisions to project timing, scope or budget must be considered. - Milestone payment is withheld. - Project review initiated by GISERA Director. - 2.
 Progress Schedule Reports outline task objectives and outputs and describe, in the 'progress report' section, the means and extent to which progress towards tasks has been made.